Skip to main content

 Darid-Prom-DF94DEE1-344B-4D0A-99E4-7DD7B5F8EBE3-1024x1024

-This semester, Flagship Scholar Darid (any pronouns) continued running the Environmental Justice and Community Resilience program they founded with a team of faculty and staff at Swarthmore College.
+This semester, Flagship Scholar Darid continued running the Environmental Justice and Community Resilience program they founded with a team of faculty and staff at Swarthmore College.
 As part of the program, Darid established the EcoPages initiative, which revolves around the exchange of books through the installation of ‘little free libraries’ placed on and around campus.
 The libraries act as a shared space where individuals can both contribute to and benefit from a growing repository of knowledge.
 They are designed with interactive elements, such as QR codes linking to information to learn more about sustainability and environmental justice.

 "The libraries will act as a shared space where individuals can both contribute to and benefit from a growing repository of knowledge," Darid said.